 The MSDH has established a Quality Improvement Council and drafted a Quality Improvement Plan to guide the development, implementation, monitoring, and evaluation of cross-divisional efforts to build a culture of continuous quality improvement through the agency.
 It provides a framework for an ongoing effort to achieve measurable improvements in the efficiency, effectiveness, performance, accountability, outcomes, and other indicators of quality in services or processes which achieve equity and improve the health of the community.
-The QI Plan was finalized during CY 2016.
+The QI Plan was finalized during CY 2016 and updated during CY 2019.